skurhse/trans-hotlines/README.rst

 `LGBT National Hotline`_
   USA · English · Mon–Fri from 4pm–12am ET, Sat from 12pm–5pm ET

-  - Peer support phone service run by trained volunteers who identify somewhere on the LGBTQ spectrum.
+  - Peer support phone service run by trained volunteers who identify on the LGBTQ spectrum.

   - Sometimes you may need just to talk, or hear a kind voice.
 We’re here.
 You deserve to be heard.

 Trans youth lifelines
 ---------------------